prestonr83/water_roulette/README.md

 # Water Roulette Raspberry Pi Game
-This is a simple game I through together to uses some Sprinkler valves triggered by the GPIO Pins.
+This is a simple game I threw together that uses some sprinkler valves triggered by the GPIO Pins.
 It has a single input button used to navigate the menus.

 May need to install following packages on the raspberry Pi before python modules will install.